 For example, a mother may visit her solicitor to discuss a possible clinical negligence case on behalf of her son or daughter.
 If the mother and the solicitor agree that the mother will act as the Litigation friend the case can proceed on that basis.
 A litigation friend can also be appointed by the Court.

-To help you understand whether a claim may be possible and to explain the steps in the process the Clinical Negligence team at TSP have put together a comprehensive guide to Medical Negligence claims.
+To help you understand whether a medical negligence claim may be possible and to explain the steps in the process the Clinical Negligence team at TSP have put together a comprehensive guide to Medical Negligence claims.

 In the guide you will find detailed information about the different types of Medical Negligence claim and what to do if you believe you or a family member have been a victim of Medical Negligence.
 The guide also provides useful information about the steps in the Claim Process and the different funding options available.